citp/privacy-policy-historical/i/io/iop/iop.org.md

 If you apply for membership, we may collect additional information such as details of referees to support your application.
 We will also collect information during the course of your membership.
 For example, the services you use, your attendance at events, your professional achievements and other contact you have with us.

-If you’re a volunteer then we may collect extra information about you (e.g. references, details of emergency contacts etc.).
+If you’re a volunteer then we may collect extra information about you (eg references, details of emergency contacts etc).
 This information will be retained for legal or contractual reasons, to protect you and us (including in the event of an insurance or legal claim) and for safeguarding purposes.

  **Personal information created by your interaction with us**